-If you resonate with these few things about Colorado but confused about which city you’d fit right into?
+If you resonate with these few things about Colorado but are confused about which city you’d fit right into?
 Worry not, because we’ve lined up some interesting options for you.

 The city of Denver sits at an elevation that's exactly one mile above sea level and is hence popularly called ‘The Mile High City’.
 It is the star city of the state and even the capital.
 An attitude or energy that you’re sure to experience in Denver is that people love being outdoors.
-There’s a crazy enthusiasm about exploring the world outside four walls.
-You can surely grow to love the city’s energy if you love activities like skiing, hiking, cycling or anything that’s sure to give you an adrenaline rush.
+There’s a crazy enthusiasm about exploring the world outside of four walls.
+You can surely grow to love the city’s energy if you love activities like skiing, hiking, cycling, or anything that’s sure to give you an adrenaline rush.

 The city is also oftentimes recognized for having a large composition of young adults.
-To give you the stats, believe it or not but 23% of the city’s population fall in the age of 25-34 years.
+To give you the stats, believe it or not 23% of the city’s population falls in the age of 25-34 years.
 Now that’s even more young people than both New York and Los Angeles can get to boast of!
 Several reports even proclaim that Denver is for the young and the vibe here attracts millennials and those young at heart.

 The city can be slightly touristy since loads of people flock to explore Denver if they choose to visit Colorado.
 The dry climatic conditions can be extremely uncomfortable, losing moisture from your skin and feeling dehydrated is common.

 Population - 2.8 millionMedian Value Of Home - $390,600Median Rent - $1,311Moving to Denver?
 Have a look at our in-depth reviews of the top Denver moving companies!